the-commons-project/jupyterhealth-exchange/README.md

 ## Roles Based Access Control

-Whether or not a Practitioner user can view Patients and Studies and Observations depends on if they are part of the Organization that the Patients/Studies/Observations belong to.
+Whether or not a Practitioner user can view particular Patients, Studies and Observations depends on membership of the Organization that the Patients/Studies/Observations belong to.

 Whether or not a Practitioner user can edit the Data Sources, Organization, Organization's Patients or Studies depends on the role they are assigned to for that Organization at the time of being added.
 When a user create a new Organization they are automatically added as a  Manager of the Organization.
 Permissions for roles are outlined in the table below.